alekic/json-rpc-example/README.md

 # json-rpc-example

-Implementation of [JSON-RPC 2.0](https://www.jsonrpc.org/specification) in Node.js.
+Example of using [node-json-rpc](https://github.com/alekic/node-json-rpc) with Express.

 ## Integration tests